-Cereal byproducts may become more important feed ingredients as grain prices increase.
-But also from a sustainability point of view and considering population growth, using cereal byproducts in animal feed makes a lot of sense.
-Dried distiller's grains with solubles (DDGS) are a good example of how byproducts from food processing industries can become high-quality animal feed.
+Cereal by-products may become more important feed ingredients as grain prices increase.
+However, from a sustainability point of view and considering population growth, using cereal by-products in animal feed makes much sense.
+Distiller's dried grains with solubles (DDGS) are a good example of how by-products from food processing industries can become high-quality animal feed.

-Figure 1: Byproducts are a crucial protein source (data from FEFAC Feed & Food 2021 report)
+Figure 1: By-products are a crucial protein source (data from FEFAC Feed&Food 2021 report)

-Still, research on what happens to mycotoxins during food processing shows that mycotoxins are concentrated into fractions that are commonly used as animal feed (cf. Pinotti et al., 2016 + link to article IH+MC).
-To safeguard animal health and performance when feeding lower-quality cereals, it is essential to monitor mycotoxin risks through regular testing and to use toxin-mitigating solutions.
+Still, research on what happens to mycotoxins during food processing shows that mycotoxins are concentrated into fractions that are commonly used as animal feed (cf. Pinotti et al., 2016; Caballero and Heinzl, 2022).
+To safeguard animal health and performance when feeding lower-quality cereals, monitoring mycotoxin risks through regular testing and using toxin-mitigating solutions is essentialy.